acejump/AceJump/README.md

 ## Contributing

 AceJump is supported by community members like you.
-PRs are highly welcome!
+Contributions are highly welcome!

 To start IntelliJ IDEA CE with AceJump installed, run `./gradlew runIdea`.

-For documentation plugin development, see the [IntelliJ Platform SDK](www.jetbrains.org/intellij/sdk/docs/).
+For documentation on plugin development, see the [IntelliJ Platform SDK](www.jetbrains.org/intellij/sdk/docs/).

 AceJump is written in [Kotlin](https://kotlinlang.org/).